RaSergiy/holydate/README.rst

 This package represents the ancient Orthodox calendar for oldbelievers (better known as starovery or staroobryadts).
-Containts name of weekday, julian and grigorian dates, daily fasts and bows.
+Containts name of weekday, julian and gregorian dates, daily fasts and bows.
 Holydate contains search saints and feasts in menology too.